BellaMrx/HTML_Guide/README.md

     | Blink     | Chrome, Edge, Samsung Internet, Vivaldi, Opera, Brave etc.  |

   * Create a web page and display it in the web browser

+### 1.5.
+Create and view a simple web page
+  1. open an editor (for the beginning a simple editor is enough), and create a new empty document.
+  2. enter HTML code into the editor, see folder --> *1_IntroductionToHTML/Part_A/index.html*
+  3. save HTML code, it is recommended to create a new directory for it.
+When saving the file, make sure that the file is saved with the file extension *.html*.
+As encoding *UTF-8* is always good, you can also use *ANSI* for the time being.
+  4. The HTML file can now be opened with a browser, usually it is enough to double-click the file and the standard browser opens and displays the file.

+ * **Check HTML-Code**.
+   - Whether the HTML code or the web page is correct, you can check it, with the online tool  at W3C[Validator](http://validator.w3.org) you can validate the code (in many editors such a function is available or can be integrated later)
+   - if the code is error free a green bar is displayed (W3C)
+   - If the validation is invalid, the error is listed with a message.
+An error output does not mean that the web page cannot be displayed, because the web browsers are relatively error tolerant, but it can lead to errors.
+   - Many large websites have errors, hardly any site is 100% error free.

+ * Advantages to validate the HTML code:
+   - the correct display in all browsers, the browsers are relatively error-tolerant but there are differences, especially with mobile devices you should pay attention to it
+   - Search engines look for texts and keywords, so that it can be found more easily
+   - Accessible websites, incorrect text or structure can cause assistive tools such as read aloud software to not work properly.
+   - helpful for beginners to recognize errors quickly and prevents writing unclean code --> a clean code shows quality